-This article was recently removed from Scoop Media without notice, by that great advocate of free speech, Alastair Thompson.
+This article was recently removed from Scoop Media without notice, by Scoop editor Alastair Thompson.
 Details of the censorship can be found in the previous article on this blog.

 On Saturday [June 9], an open letter was sent to government ministers from several self-described “sex workers”.
 The letter, penned by well known Auckland stripper Lisa Lewis, challenges the New Zealand Prostitutes Collective (NZPC), its use of funding, and its monopolising of conversation on prostitution.
 The letter “rejects NZPC as our representative”, and requests that government investigate NZPC spending and “stop funding an organisation that doesn’t represent grass roots”.